ATLANTA ATTORNEY PROTECTING THE RIGHTS OF CAR CRASH VICTIMS

 Someone who successfully proves all four elements of a negligence claim may be entitled to compensation for both economic and non-economic forms of harm.
 These can range from pain and suffering to medical expenses and lost wages.
 You must make sure to file your negligence lawsuit within the time window set by state law, or you may be barred from collecting compensation for your injuries.

 Because of the unique challenges of road hazard cases, crash victims should seek legal guidance on how to pursue compensation.
 Georgia injury attorney Terrence R. Bethune has helped ordinary people hurt in car accidents since 1997.
 He can evaluate your case, identify defendants who hold liability, and tirelessly work to hold them accountable.
-To see if The Law Office of Terrence R. Bethune can help you, call (404) 875-7800 or visit our contact page online.
+To see if The Bethune Law Firm can help you, call (404) 875-7800 or visit our contact page online.